 Used in Vermicomposting.

 Earthworms eat a lot of manure and take advantage of the synergy of intestinal microbes.
 They can efficiently transform organic matter and accelerate fertilizer maturity.
 However, the lead in “farm manure” is also an important source of lead pollution on farmland.
-If earthworms inoculated with engineered bacteria are applied to Vermicomposting.
-They will greatly reduce the lead pollution in fertilizers entering the soil and avoid the use of chemical fertilizers, which will promote the development of Vermicomposting and contribute to the sustainable agriculture.
+If earthworms inoculated with engineered bacteria are applied to Vermicomposting, they will greatly reduce the lead pollution in fertilizers entering the soil and avoid the use of chemical fertilizers, which will promote the development of Vermicomposting and contribute to the sustainable agriculture.

 Multi-functional application